Salcantay

 Salcantay, Salkantay or Sallqantay (in Quechua) is the highest peak in the Vilcabamba mountain range, part of the Peruvian Andes.
-It is located in the Cusco Region, about 60 km west-northwest of the city of Cusco.
-It is the 38th-highest peak in the Andes and the twelfth-highest in Peru.
-However, as a range highpoint in deeply incised terrain, it is the second most topographically prominent peak in the country, after Huascarán.
+It is in the Cusco Region, about 60 km west-northwest of the city of Cusco.
+It is the 38th-highest peak in the Andes and the 12th-highest in Peru.
+As a range highpoint in deeply incised terrain, it is the second-most topographically prominent peak in the country, after Huascarán.

 Salcantay's proximity to Machu Picchu makes trekking around it an alternative to the oversubscribed Inca Trail; this is known as the Salkantay trek.

 History

 The name Salkantay is from sallqa, a Quechua word meaning wild, uncivilized, savage, or invincible, and was recorded as early as 1583.
 The name is thus often translated as "Savage Mountain".

-Directly to the north of Salkantay lies Machu Picchu, which is at the end of a ridge that extends down from this mountain.
+Directly north of Salkantay is Machu Picchu, at the end of a ridge that extends down from it.
 Viewed from Machu Picchu's main sundial, the Southern Cross is above Salkantay's summit when at its highest point in the sky during the rainy season.
-The Incas associated this alignment with concepts of rain and fertility, and considered Salkantay to be one of the principal deities controlling weather and fertility in the region west of Cuzco.
+The Incas associated this alignment with rain and fertility, and considered Salkantay one of the principal deities controlling weather and fertility in the region west of Cusco.